confluentinc/ksql/docs-md/developer-guide/serialization.md

 create a stream or table and specify the `VALUE_FORMAT` in the `WITH` clause.

+While ksqlDB supports different value formats, it requires keys to be `KAFKA` format.

 ```sql
 CREATE TABLE ORDERS (F0 INT, F1 STRING) WITH (VALUE_FORMAT='JSON', ...);
 ```